bonifield/lookup_tables/README.md

 # splunk-lookup-tables
-### Various lookup tables for Splunk, or any other program that reads the CSV format (any spreadsheet program or basic text editor).

-### Lookups provide an easy way to enrich your data by using a separate file to add context to your logs.
-Here is a [link to making automatic lookups in Splunk](https://docs.splunk.com/Documentation/Splunk/7.3.1/Knowledge/DefineanautomaticlookupinSplunkWeb).
+### A collection of various lookup tables for Splunk, or any other program that reads the CSV format (any spreadsheet program or basic text editor).
+Lookups provide an easy way to enrich your data by using a separate file to add context to your logs.
+Here is a [link decribing how to make automatic lookups in Splunk](https://docs.splunk.com/Documentation/Splunk/7.3.1/Knowledge/DefineanautomaticlookupinSplunkWeb).

 ### The general naming convention, with few exceptions, is *field-name-as-seen-in-Splunk*_table.csv